obe711/node-server-boilerplate/CONTRIBUTING.md

 ### Coding style guide

-We are using ESLint to ensure a consistent code style in the project, based on [Airbnb's JS style guide](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base).
+I'm using ESLint to ensure a consistent code style in the project, based on [Airbnb's JS style guide](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base).

 Some other ESLint plugins are also being used, such as the [Prettier](https://github.com/prettier/eslint-plugin-prettier) and [Jest](https://github.com/jest-community/eslint-plugin-jest) plugins.

 Please make sure that the code you are pushing conforms to the style guides mentioned above.

+Thanks again!

+- Obediah
+  obe711@gmail.com